symonk/pycdp/README.md

-# pycdp
-:snake: Marshalling for the chrome devtools protocol in a pythonic way
+# pycdp (Idiomatic python for the devtools protocol)

 -----